Constraining dark matter interactions mediated by a light scalar with white dwarfs: Results and discussion

 In Fig.~\ref{fig:DM_bounds}, we show the upper bounds for the DM-proton cross-section, induced by a light mediator, given by the M4 carbon WD (green line).
 To compute these bounds, we have assumed that all the observed luminosity comes from the DM effects, i.e. $L_\gamma=L_\chi$.

 In the left panel, we show the DM-proton cross-section bounds for a light mediator of mass $m_\phi=1\,\rm MeV$ while in the right panel, the mass is $m_\phi=10\,\rm MeV$.
-For comparison, we also show the bounds from the latest results given by PandaX-II for the two light mediator masses (red)~\cite{PandaX-II:2021lap}.
-The areas shaded in green, and red corresponds to the excluded parameter space by WD in M4 and PandaX-II, respectively.\footnote{Here, we have not included the updated and strongest limits given by LZ~\cite{LZ:2022ufs} since it excludes the same parameter space regime, above $m_\chi\sim\mathcal{O}(1)\,\rm GeV$, as PandaX-II~\cite{PandaX-II:2018xpz,PandaX-II:2021lap}.} We observe that the limit given by PandaX-II is stronger than that provided by the M4 WD for the two possible mediator masses in the DM mass region above a few GeV.
+For comparison, we also show the bounds from the latest results given by LUX-ZEPLIN (LZ)~\cite{LZ:2022ufs}.
+The areas shaded in green, and red corresponds to the excluded parameter space by WD in M4 and LZ, respectively.
+We observe that the limit given by LZ is stronger than that provided by the M4 WD for the two possible mediator masses in the DM mass region above a few GeV.
 The dashed grey line corresponds to the threshold cross-section.

 Additionally, we have checked that the couplings are always perturbative in the region of interest.
 The product $g_\chi g_{SM}$ that fulfils $L_\gamma=L_\chi$ remains small ($g_\chi g_{SM}\lesssim \mathcal{O}(1) )$ as long as $m_\phi\lesssim m_\chi$.
 In dashed-dotted lines, we have also added the WD bounds that would be given in the EFT limit of the DM-proton cross-section.
 We observe that in both cases, the limits given by WDs using this approach are overestimated and become a good approximation when $m_\chi\lesssim m_\phi$.
-Particularly for the left panel with a light mediator mass of $m_\phi=1$ MeV, the bounds given by our particular WD completely surpass the DD bounds.
+The EFT approach agrees with the one reported in \cite{Dasgupta:2019juq} in the low-mass regime, and there is a noticeable difference in the large-mass regime.
+This is due to a different choice of WD in M4 with a mass of $0.4\, \rm M_\odot$ and a radius of $9000$ km.
+This difference was also found in Ref.~\cite{Bell:2021fye}, which agrees with our results by a factor of $\sim 3$ in the low-mass regime and up to a factor of $\sim 9$ in the large-mass regime due to the choice of EOS.

 On the other hand, since the DM evaporation mass in WDs is of the order of keV, it is possible to constrain the interactions for Sub-GeV DM~\cite{Bell:2021fye}.
 This means that the bounds given by the WD are valid as long as the DM mass is above this evaporation mass.
 Otherwise, the evaporation process will reduce the number of accumulated DM particles in the WD core.
 Notice that choices of scalar masses below 1 MeV require lower DM masses, and limits are no longer reliable.